RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

 For fun, I made Dogecoin the default currency in the game.
-But not actual Dogecoin...balances were stored in a SQLite DB on a local machine.
+But not actual Dogecoin...balances and transactions were stored in a SQLite DB on a local machine.
 Apologies to blockchain enthusiasts for this sacrilege.

 ## Company Induction